-We will support local producers to develop a range of goods that appeal to hotels and customers, and we will encourage hotels to buy locally, and promote local products to their customers.
+We are supporting local producers to develop a range of goods that appeal to hotels and customers, and we encouraging hotels to buy locally, and promote local products to their customers.

-Tourism is booming in coastline areas, and this project will help spread the benefits inland, enabling small businesses to tap into the tourism supply chain.
+As tourism returns to coastal areas following the pandemic, this initiative will help spread the benefits inland, enabling small businesses to tap into the tourism supply chain.

 Muğla is a predominantly rural area, and small-scale growers struggle to maintain farming as a sustainable livelihood.
 Most produce is sold directly to local markets, traders and wholesalers at a fairly low price.

 The farmers and village communities cannot always create opportunities to process the raw ingredients to add value to them, for example by turning olives into (more expensive) olive oil, or table olives, with suitable packaging and branding.

 Local producers are also not well placed to supply businesses in the tourism sector, which instead typically use large-scale wholesalers and distributors that source goods from much further afield (including importing).